toastedbreadandomelette/modified_array/README.md

 # Multi-dimensional Arrays
-Modified Arrays for performing numpy like operations
+Multi-dimensional arrays for performing numpy like operations

 > Note: ***In development, and made just for fun.***